marcocipriani01/Auto-Flat-AVR/README.md

 ## Description

-Auto Flat is PC-controlled lightbox and dust cover implmented using the Alnitak (Flip-Flat/Flat-Man) command set available [here](https://www.optecinc.com/astronomy/catalog/alnitak/resources/Alnitak_GenericCommandsR4.pdf).
-It is meant to be used with the Auto Flat Windows ASCOM drivers (closed source, available [on my website](https://marcocipriani01.github.io/projects/Auto_Flat)) or with the included Linux command-line software.
+Auto Flat is PC-controlled lightbox and dust cover implemented using the Alnitak (Flip-Flat/Flat-Man) command set available [here](https://www.optecinc.com/astronomy/catalog/alnitak/resources/Alnitak_GenericCommandsR4.pdf).
+It is meant to be used with Alnitak-compatible clients or with the included Linux command-line software.

 ## Serial protocol